-Doug was tall and lean, with muscles clearly defined beneath a tight-fitting gray t-shirt noticeable through the opened zipper of his leather flight jacket.
+Doug was tall and lean, with pectoral muscles clearly defined beneath a tight-fitting gray t-shirt, noticeable through the opened zipper of his leather flight jacket.
 His Wrangler blue jeans were also tight-fitting and did little to hide the sizeable bulge stuffed within them.
 The flashy rodeo belt buckle at his groin worked to draw attention downward, like a Las Vegas sign pointing to the prize.
 Clearly, this was on purpose.

 “I wouldn’t have believed it, if I hadn’t seen it,” Doug announced, still holding tight to Ben’s hand.
 “Ben-fucking-Mansfield at Cooper Ranch.”